A World Out of Time: Plot summary

 Mirelly-Lyra had initially been a captive toy of the Girls.
-After their downfall, she obsessively searched in vain for the lost adult-immortality treatment, extending her life as much as possible using her own drugs and a form of zero-time stasis while waiting for another returning star ship and potential help.
-Because she could not stop the aging process entirely, she is an old crone by the time she finds Corbell.
+After their downfall, she obsessively searched in vain for the lost adult-immortality treatment, extending her life as much as possible using her own anti-aging drugs and a form of zero-time stasis, while waiting for another returning starship and potential help.
+Because she could not stop the aging process entirely, she is an old crone by the time she captures Corbell.
 He manages to escape from her, only to be caught by the Boys, who take him to a dikta settlement.
-Corbell finds out that the solar system was engineered into its new configuration by the Girls in order to move the Earth to a habitable distance from the enlarged Sun (caused by war with colonies), and that an orbital error caused Jupiter to overheat and triggered the war that killed the Girls.
+Corbell finds out that the Girls moved the Earth to a habitable distance from the Sun, made much more energetic by a breakaway interstellar colony in its war with the State, but an error caused Jupiter to overheat.
+In desperation, the Girls tried to take over the Boys' territory to save themselves, but lost.
 With Gording, the dikta leader, Corbell escapes once more.

-Eventually, Corbell discovers the adult-immortality treatment, albeit by accident and only realizing it after he himself has been exposed to it.
-He uses it to enlist Mirelly-Lyra's help, which in turn finally gives him full control of his ship's technology (the hostile Peerssa has decided that the woman is the last survivor of the State and will only obey her).
-The planet Uranus has been discovered to have been maneuvered to pass by the Earth and adjust its orbit by Peerssa the AI.
-Corbell arranges for the Earth's distance from the super-heated Jupiter to be adjusted by Peersa to lower the Earth's temperature without destroying the plants and animals that have adapted to the extreme conditions.
+Eventually, Corbell discovers the adult-immortality treatment by accident, only realizing it after he shows signs of rejuvenation.
+He uses it to enlist Mirelly-Lyra's help, which in turn gives him control of his ship.
+(Peerssa has decided that Mirelly-Lyra is the last survivor of the State and will obey only her.)
+Peerssa maneuvers the planet Uranus (previously used by the Girls to move the Earth using its gravitational attraction) to drag Earth into a new orbit further from Jupiter to lower the temperature without killing the plants and animals that have adapted to the extreme conditions.

-As the novel closes, he is plotting to liberate the dikta and enable them to regain control of their own destiny.
+He figures out a way to liberate the dikta and enable them to regain control of their own destiny and repopulate the world.